 Actually, I love many of these paintings, even if several are based off the work of other artists (a pattern he will take up again for Pop).
 In future interviews Roy will say that he was working with a cubist style, mirroring Picasso, one of his favorite painters.
 When I look at this early to mid-1950’s work, I don’t see Picasso.
 I see how Roy Lichtenstein wanted to be known at the time.
 I also see great painting, and contrary to what one biographer insinuated, that the compositions were “meh” and the technique “meh-meh”, I feel many are far superior to his early 60’s Pop productions.
 Original, free, enthusiastic… the opposite of Pop.

 The 20th century was very good to me.
 I became an aristocrat of the spirit.
 I did not get rich making rich people richer.
 I stayed poor on purpose buying time and selling thoughts.
-There are moments this month while diving into the Lichtenstein history when I feel very sad for the nice man that fame attached itself to.
+There are moments these days while diving into the Lichtenstein history when I feel very sad for the nice man that fame attached itself to.
 Lucky people discover along the way that love and health (physical and mental) is everything that matters.
-Love of life, a woman, man, a child—career and money are vehicles to take you back and forth to love.
-Attach yourself to the vehicle and wind up making paintings for sale.
+Love of life, a woman, man, a child, and nature is the only meaningful means to an end.
+Career and its money are vehicles to take you back and forth to love.
+Attach yourself to the vehicle and wind up truly loveless and making paintings for sale.

 Painting quickly with oil onto a gessoed, but pilled tablecloth, is a two day lesson in hell’s art class.
 This painting is a copy of an add placed on Tuesday, October 8, 1957 in the state college newspaper, The Oswegonian.
 It was a month into Roy’s first semester teaching industrial design.
 I imagine the Lichtensteins wanted to celebrate in some fashion, and Vona’s Restaurant would cater to their private desire.
 In fact life must have looked pretty darn good stepping out into a golden autumn evening, a paycheck to be cashed, good conversation, and dreams for the future.
-Roy and Isabel might have chosen to walk the mile from their rented apartment on West 6th Street, through Montcalm park where my wife and I were married, past our first house on 7th Street, and the many residences of the working class seeking sedation at the end of a golden autumn work week.
+Roy and Isabel might have chosen to walk the mile from their rented apartment on West 6th Street, through Montcalm park, (where my wife and I were married), past our first house on 7th Street, and the many residences of the working class seeking sedation at the end of a long work week.
 It’s a thrilling time to be alive any time.
+And it’s best among a young, healthy working class on a September Friday night.

 Vona’s is still in business.
 We go there for red wine and Italian when the need arises.
-They treat you right.
-Like doctors or artists, or anything else you pretend to be.
+They treat you right, whether you’re a doctor or an artist, or anything else you pretend to be.

 Isabel Lichtenstein, Roy’s first wife, was not inspired by Oswego living.
 She was the breadwinner in Cleveland, and lost all her clients when Roy wanted to play teacher-pretend at the State College in Oswego.
 I can only imagine her frustration, if it existed at all.
 Imagining is what this project is all about.
 Historical fiction through paint.

-I stretched a 1950s “Peasant” dinner napkin I purchased in a linen table set on eBay.
+I stretched a 1950s “Peasant” linen dinner napkin I purchased on eBay.
 Oil is a new medium for me.
 It is for more patient methods I cannot succumb to.
 I am a hyperactive painter, and must make oils work how I need them to.
 Painful, but worth every drop of turpentine.

 This is a study for a larger oil painting to come.
 In 1958 (and today) The Oswegonian was a student run newspaper printed weekly and distributed campus wide.
 The quote in the title is from the article, “English Club Elects New Officers and Enjoys Panel on Romanticism”.